Now accepting applications for the 2019 National Western Stock Show!

 Supervisor – Anneliese Phippen, Executive Assistant to Paul Andrews, NWSS President & CEO

-Supervisors – Erin Dorsey, Livestock Show Coordinator & Clancy Anderson, Livestock Show Coordinator
+- Supervisors – Erin Dorsey & Clancy Anderson, Livestock Show Coordinators

-Must be able to work in a fast-paced environment, have an outgoing personality, be able to think on your feet, and work well under pressure.
-Must have strong written and oral communications skills, proper phone etiquette, a working knowledge of Microsoft Office, internet explorer, and social media platforms.
+Serve as a member of the marketing and creative services team.
+Assist with pre-Stock Show marketing materials including the holiday ticket offers and promotions, NWSS Guest Guide, website information and updates, social media schedules, updates and the annual Stock Show parade.
+Throughout Stock Show take ownership, create content, and execute sponsor fulfilment for the NWSS E-Newsletter to 90K subscribers.
+Also build and manage Stock Show Todays, horse and rodeo programs, event schedules with sponsors, manage print deadlines, ticket sales initiatives and ticket sales promotions.
+Help with Stock Show events, social media posts, media interviews, etc. Must be able to work in a fast-paced environment, have an outgoing personality, be able to think on your feet, and work well under deadlines.
+Must have strong written and oral communications skills, a working knowledge of Microsoft Office, internet explorer, Constant Contact and social media platforms.
 Bonus skills include Adobe Design programs.
-Communication, marketing, or public relations classes preferred.
+Communication, marketing, ag-business classes preferred.

-Supervisor – Karen Woods, Director of Marketing & PR
+- Supervisor – Karen Woods, Senior Director of Marketing & PR

-Supervisor – Morgan Topolnicki, Director of Scholarship Events
+Supervisor – Morgan Unks, Director of Scholarship Events

 Come learn how corporate sponsors are part of the National Western Stock Show.
 Facilitate and work with some of the biggest brands in the world like Pepsi, Coors, Chevrolet and Cinch Jeans.
 Duties will include assistance with building actual client recap documents that will include show information such as programs, pictures, etc. Gain a broad perspective of behind the scenes of a sponsorship program, while learning about management, sales, negotiation and customer service.
 Assist with sponsored educational activities including set up of exhibits, and day-to-day coordination with volunteers running education programs.